freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-web-services-data.rst

 Parse data from the Webservice
 ##############################

-Here you probably need to request a specific URL content using a GET request.
-Then parse the received result which is probably in JSON or XML.
+Here, you will probably need to request a specific URL content using a GET request.
+Then you will need to parse the received result, which is probably in JSON or XML.
 Take a look at http://stackoverflow.com/questions/4216455/get-page-content-from-url

-All this will be implemented in the ``onRun()`` method of your plugin.
+All of this will be implemented in the ``onRun()`` method of your plugin.

 **This method is already threaded** so there is no need to create additional execution threads.
 It can be executed just one time or in a loop with some delay between the calls.
-To do it just call this method in your plugin constructor:
+To do this, just call this method in your plugin constructor:

 .. code::

    setPollingWait(2000);

-this way the ``onRun()`` method is executed in a dedicated thread every 2 seconds.
-To disable the loop execution just set it with a negative
+This way the ``onRun()`` method is executed in a dedicated thread every 2 seconds.
+To disable the loop execution, just set it with a negative
 value:

 .. code::